teamforus/foundation/manuals/development/issues.md

 Most changes start with an issue.
 There are a few different kinds of issues.
 Each type has a certain level of clearity that is needed to continue to the next stage.

 ### Where to open the issue
-Most issues can be opened in the [general repository](https://github.com/teamforus/general/issues).
+In most cases issues can be [opened in the general repository](https://github.com/teamforus/general/issues/new/choose).
 If you're not sure what type of issue to open, you can always open a [change request](https://github.com/teamforus/general/blob/develop/manuals/development/issue-change-request.md).

 There are a few scenario's where an issue should be opened somewhere else: